So what is personal branding, exactly? Why should you care about it? How will it help you? Is there really any point to concentrating on this concept?

 - 10% advertising products you love, your own brand, self-promotional content

+A good strategy is to build a detailed social media plan.
 This ensures you don't bore your followers and helps to establish you as an influencer.
 Remember, businesses need to provide high-value social content, and so do you.
 When it comes to personal branding, you are your business.